Thomas and Dorothy Leavey Foundation

 The Thomas and Dorothy Leavey Foundation is a charitable foundation in Los Angeles, California.

 History

 The foundation was established by Farmers Insurance Group co-founder Thomas E. Leavey and his wife Dorothy E. Risley Leavey in 1952.
-It has donated more than $100 million to institutions and charitable causes.
+It has donated more than $200 million to institutions and charitable causes.

-It is chaired by Kathleen McCarthy Kostlan, the daughter of Dorothy and Thomas E. Leavey.
+It is chaired by Kathleen McCarthy Leavey, the daughter of Dorothy and Thomas E. Leavey.

 Recipients

-Some of the recipients of the foundations gifts are: Santa Clara University, Loyola Marymount University, Georgetown University, the University of Southern California, St. John's Health Center, California Hospital Medical Center, Freedoms Foundation at Valley Forge, the United Negro College Fund, Children's Hospital Los Angeles, and the Los Angeles County Music Center.
+Despite the foundation's donations mainly remaining anonymous, some of the recipients of the foundations gifts are: Santa Clara University, Loyola Marymount University, Georgetown University, the University of Southern California, St. John's Health Center, California Hospital Medical Center, Freedoms Foundation at Valley Forge, the United Negro College Fund, Children's Hospital Los Angeles, and the Los Angeles County Music Center.
 The foundation also donated $10 million to the Archdiocese of Los Angeles to build a new cathedral to replace the Cathedral of St. Vibiana.

-The Leavey Foundation often keeps its donations anonymous but there are several buildings and programs that now carry the Leavey name:
+The Leavey Foundation often keeps its donations anonymous, but there are several buildings and programs that now carry the Leavey name: